feijaouk/antoniocloud.com/docs/articles/raspberry-pi-stranger-things-alphabet-wall-lights.md

 ## Proof of Concept

 What I used:

-  - 1x Raspberry PI 3b+ with power supply
+* 1x Raspberry PI 3b+ with power supply
-  - 1x Pack of 50 addressable RGB LEDs from Amazon - (LINKS)[LINKS]
+* 1x Pack of 50 addressable RGB LEDs from Amazon - (LINKS)[LINKS]
-  - 1x Power supply 5V for the Raspberry PI
+* 1x Power supply 5V for the Raspberry PI
-  - 1x Power supply 5v for the LEDs
+* 1x Power supply 5v for the LEDs
-  - 1x breadboard with a couple electric cables
+* 1x breadboard with a couple electric cables

----

-## Disclaimer

-> Options are mine..

----
+(...)